Caerphilly County Borough Council

-Caerphilly County Borough Council (Cyngor Bwrdeistref Sirol Caerffili) is the governing body for Caerphilly County Borough, one of the principal areas of Wales.
+Caerphilly County Borough Council (Cyngor Bwrdeistref Sirol Caerffili) is the local authority for the county borough of Caerphilly, one of the principal areas of Wales.
 The last full council elections took place 5 May 2022.

+History

+The council was former in April 1996 following the Local Government (Wales) Act 1994 by merging Islwyn Borough Council and the Rhymney Valley District Council.

+In September 2025, Sean Morgan resigned from Welsh Labour and hence leader of the council in order to back Plaid Cymru in the 2025 Caerphilly by-election, although he later joined the Green Party, became its first ever member on the council.

 Political control

 The council has been under Labour majority control since 2012.

 The first election to the new council was held in 1995.
 It initially operated as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1996.
 Political control of the council since 1996 has been as follows: